Moulvibazar District: Geography

 Moulvibazar is in Sylhet, a district to the North-East of Bangladesh.
 It is 2,707 km2 in area, and has a population of 1.38 million.
 It is situated between 24.10 degree 24.35 degree north latitude and between 90.35 degree and 91.20-degree east longitude.
 It is surrounded by Sylhet District in the north, Habiganj District in the west and Indian states of Assam and Tripura in the east and south respectively.

 The main rivers of the district are the Manu, the Dholoi and the Juri which flow from India.
 Every year during the rainy season, when there is excessive rainfall in India, the surplus water flows through these rivers and causes floods in low-lying parts of Moulvibazar (for example, the villages of Balikhandi and Shampashi on the northern side of the river Manu).
 Unless the rivers are properly dredged the floods can be devastating.

-In the last few years Moulvibazar has had a muti-million dollar flood defence system built, which is the only one like it in the whole country.
+In the last few years, Moulvibazar has had a muti-million dollar flood defence system built, which is the only one like it in the whole country.

 Demographics

-According to the 2022 Bangladesh census, Moulvibazar District had a population of 2,123,445 of which 1,020,312 were males and 1,120,247 were females and 144 were third genders.
-Rural population was 1,825,607 (86.1%) while the urban population was 297,096 (13.9%).
-Moulvibazar district had a literacy rate of 75.74% for the population 7 years and above: 77.58% for males and 74.08% for females.
+According to the 2022 Census of Bangladesh, Moulvibazar District had a population of 2,123,447 with an average 4.80 people per household.
+Approximately, 14.00% of the inhabitants lived in urban areas.
+The population density was 759 people per km2.
+19.21% of the population was under 10 years of age.
+Moulvibazar had a literacy rate (age 7 and over) of 75.85%, compared to the national average of 74.80%, and a sex ratio of 92.57 males per 100 females.